 Repeat the tests you did for the “system bench test” to make sure everything got hooked back up correctly.

-You may now test it with a real PV module (or cell).
+You may now test it with a real PV module.

 If accuracy is important to you, see the IV Swinger 2 User Guide for instructions on how to perform a calibration.
 There is also a Help dialog available from the Calibrate menu in the application.